kbvernon/awdb/README.md

 ## Get Forecasts

 Get streamflow forecasts for the Cascades in west central Oregon.
-This returns a list column as it does with elements.
+As with `get_elements()`, this returns a list column.

 ``` r
 forecasts <- get_forecasts(cascades, elements = "SRVO")